-Melco Oct EBITDA slightly positive despite bad debt, says CFO
+Melco Oct EBITDA slightly positive despite bad debt: CFO

 (Click here for more)

-Chief executive of casino equipment provider Scientific Games
+Chief executive of casino operator Wynn Macau Ltd